opencog/sensory/DesignNotes-C.md

 Stage three
 -----------
-In this stage, given the proprsed pairing, we create the actual pipes.
+In this stage, given the proposed pairing, we create the actual pipes.
 Two problems:
 * How is the list of proposed pairings delivered to us?
 * How do we create actual links?

 If we do Stage One correctly, then no instances have been created yet.
 They will be, only now, during stage three.
-Stage One nees to return a list
+Stage One needs to return a list
 ```
 (AndLink